KittyGiraudel/site/_posts/2014-07-01-building-a-customization-api-in-sass.md

 > I am glad to have [Ezekiel Gabrielse](http://ezekielg.com/) today, dropping some Sass knowledge on how to build a powerful Sass API to customize the feel and look of elements.
 Fasten your belts boys, this is quite intense!

-Hey guys!
+Hey people!
 I am the creator of a relatively new Sass grid-system called [Flint](https://github.com/ezekg/flint), and a lightweight Compass extension called [SassyExport](https://github.com/ezekg/SassyExport), which we will be discussing throughout this series.

 Since I already mentioned the word *series*, this article will be the first post of a 2 part series.
 Today we're going to create a Sass-powered customization API that can be plugged into a front-end API, such as a Wordpress theming framework or even allow live customization through JS.